addodge/rc/README.md

-# vimrc
+# rc
-setup for vim
+.vimrc: setup for vim
+.tcshrc: setup for tcsh